kjosib/sophie/docs/goals.rst

 The next increment will probably focus on one of:

-* Preliminary support for shared modules: an export/import mechanism.
 * Bringing type inference out of experimental-mode.

 * Better error messages.
 (I have an idea related to sentential forms.)